ubcuas/ACOM/README.md

 # Production environment
 GCOM_TELEMETRY_ENDPOINT = "http://51.222.12.76:61633/api/interop/telemetry"
 ```

+### Enabling Winch
+The winch can be enabled and disabled through accessing `config.json` and modifying the variable "winchEnable". " "winchEnable": true " will allow winch to be used, false will ignore winch code block (Default value is set to false).
+Do not use if winch is not attached.

 ### Giving Docker containers access to serial devices
 Docker containers do not have access to serial devices out of the box.
 Because of this, we need to give our container permission to access any devices we want to use.